danielholanda/LeBug/README.md

 ### Testing your installation

-- To test your installation, go into the examples/minimal directory and run
+- To test the emulator, go into the examples/emu_test directory and run
     ```
+    python3 emu_test.py
+    ```
+- To test hardware generation and modelsim, go into the examples/hw_test directory and run
+    ```
-    python3 test_emulator
+    python3 hw_test.py
     ```
 ## Getting Started

 ### Simulation with iVerilog